svenkreiss/svenkreiss.github.io/content/pages/about.md

 {% img img-thumbnail float-right /images/me2020_head.jpeg 200 me %}

-I am a computer vision engineer at Facebook Reality Labs with a background in particle physics.
+I am a computer vision engineer at Meta (formerly Facebook) Reality Labs with a background in particle physics.

-During my postdoc at EPFL, my research focused on the human component of self-driving to make autonomous cars behave more like human drivers.
+During my postdoc at EPFL, my research focused on the perception and prediction of pedestrians for self-driving to make autonomous cars behave more like human drivers.
-My projects in perception determine the social cues of pedestrians, cyclists and other drivers providing a richer representation of the world that is relevant for social behavior.
-My control projects investigate end-to-end trainable policies that obey social norms, _e.g._, a robot should not try to pass between two people that are talking to each other and instead go around.
 Selected publications:

 * __MonoLoco__: _Monocular 3D Pedestrian Localization and Uncertainty Estimation_.<br />